TwentyFourMinutes/Venflow/docs/docfx/guides/operations/query.md

 # Query Data with Venflow

 > [!WARNING]
 > Be carful while dealing with raw SQL and ensure that you never pass user modified SQL to any of the methods.
-Instead use parameterized  overloads or the `Interpolated` siblings.
+Instead use parameterized and lambda overloads, or the `Interpolated` siblings.

 > [!WARNING]
-> The primary key always has to be the first column of a given table returned by an SQL Query.
+> The primary key always has to be present and it has to be the first column of any given table returned by a SQL Query.

 ## Query data without relations